Students majoring in political science are required to complete 10 courses (or, if they take POLS 242, 11 courses), each with a grade of C- or higher.

 The major requirements consist of three lower-level courses (200-level and below), of which only one may be a 100-level course; six 300-level courses, of which one must be a sophomore/junior seminar; and a senior capstone course.

 Lower Level Courses: Three courses at the 200 level or below, only one of which may be a 100-level course; all three of which to be preferably taken by the end of the sophomore year.
 Enrollment in 200-level courses is closed to seniors.
 Enrollment in 100-level courses is closed to both juniors and seniors.
+Political Science 242 (research methods) does not count as a lower level course, nor do any other research methods courses.

 Electives: Six 300-level courses, one of which must be a sophomore/junior seminar.